 You may wonder how wrestling and art go together?
 I always tell the story of the Samurai Warrior, who used some kind of art form to balance out the warrior side of their personality.
 In high school and my first few years of college my personality was very unbalanced.
 My entire life revolved around wrestling, I received a scholarship to wrestle at the number 1 ranked Jr. College in the country.
 The problem was I was only at school to wrestle and had no real interest in my studies.
 I placed a lot of pressure on myself as an athlete and when I didn't live up to my own expectations it broke me.
-I started hanging out with the wrong crowd and looked for ways to forge a new identity for myself that was separate and completely unrelated to that of "the wrestler".
+I started hanging out with what society would call "the wrong crowd" and looked for ways to forge a new identity for myself that was separate and completely unrelated to that of "the wrestler".

 It was around this time that I found my way back to art.
 As part of a scholarship that I got to attend a University in Oregon, I had to pick a major, and after flunking out of the Jr. college I decided that if I was going to go back to school I was going to pick a major that I was passionate about (even if I had no clue how I would make a living as an artist.)

-Its fascinating how when you are interested in a subject how much more fun learning can be.
+Its fascinating how when you are interested in a subject how much fun learning can be.
 The strange thing is that this new enthusiasm for learning spread to all of my other classes as well and I soon found myself on the Deans List.
 Artistically I was years behind all of my classmates because while I had been taking 3 P.E. classes a semester, running the halls of my high school in a plastic suite to lose weight for wrestling, all the other students had been taking 3 art classes a semester perfecting their skills.